-Next, determine the different ways your service makes them money.
+Next, determine the different ways your accounting service makes your clients money.
 If you are an accountant, you can help with forecasting, investing and advisory services.
-Online marketers help businesses generate leads that convert into profitable customers.

 Spend some time figuring out how your clients make more money because they have access to you, and your service.

 Since your clients are busy people, time management takes priority.
-Identify all the various ways your service saves time.
+Identify all the various ways your accounting services save time.

-For example, virtual assistants assist their clients with administrative tasks i.e. answering phones, managing emails and scheduling appointments.
-This frees up their client for other business development activities.
+For example, virtual bookkeepers assist their clients with keeping their financials current i.e. pay bills, payroll and maintain their books.
+This frees up your clients to focus on other business development activities.

 Consider the problem you solve and how it’s efficient.
-Do you offer a software solution which leverages technology to do all the legwork?
-Or, do you quickly respond to their calls.
+Do you advise your clients on how technology performs certain types of legwork?
+Or, do you quickly respond to client calls?
 Either way, saving time is an overlooked value.Treat your clients like royalty.
 Consider how you save them money, make them money, make it easy and speed up the result.
 Read full post. #getpaidwhatyoureworth Click To Tweet

-- How does your service makes things easy?
+4. How does your accounting service makes things easy?

 Do you make things easy for your clients?
 A business has many labor intensive or time-consuming activities.
 Your clients simply lack the skills or the desire to do some of them.
-Accounting, content marketing, lead generation, cost management, project management – you choose from a range of services you can take off their plate.
+Accounting, payroll, bill pay, collections, inventory management – you choose from a range of services you can take off their plate.

-For example, a business that develops Point of Sale (POS) software can help restaurants keep track of orders and integrate with the digital apps customers use to place orders.
+For example, a bookkeeper who understands Point of Sale (POS) systems can offer restaurants insights on orders.
 The information gathered from the data can help with inventory, menu updates and tracking client purchases.
-Restaurant owners need the data; however, they don’t want to be the ones setting up the system, gathering the information or developing the reports.
+Restaurant owners need the data; however, they don’t want to be the ones gathering the information or developing the reports.

 Great Questions Grab Attention

 How do your clients recognize your value?
 Talk more about them and less about your service.
-You’re more likely to grab their attention with great questions than a pitch.
+Want to grab their attention?
+Then ask great questions and ditch the pitch.
 The specific questions you ask revolve around the problem you solve.